vision-consensus/vision-wallet-client/README.md

 Precision
 > Precision to how many decimal places

-FreeNetLimitPerAccount
+FreePhotonLimitPerAccount
-> The maximum amount of bandwidth each account is allowed to use.
-Token issuers can freeze VS to obtain bandwidth (TransferAssetContract only)
+> The maximum amount of photon each account is allowed to use.
+Token issuers can freeze VS to obtain photon (TransferAssetContract only)

-PublicFreeNetLimit
+PublicFreePhotonLimit
-> The maximum total amount of bandwidth which is allowed to use for all accounts.
-Token issuers can freeze VS to obtain bandwidth (TransferAssetContract only)
+> The maximum total amount of photon which is allowed to use for all accounts.
+Token issuers can freeze VS to obtain photon (TransferAssetContract only)

 StartDate, EndDate
 > The start and end date of token issuance.
 Within this period time, other users can participate in token issuance.